zzzprojects/EntityFramework-Extensions/docs/pages/api/options/temporary-table-use-table-lock.md

 {% endhighlight %}

 ## Purpose
-Using table lock increase the overall performance when inserting into a temporary table.
+Using table lock increases the overall performance when inserting into a temporary table.
 This option should not be disabled.